Shortcut to this article: opensrs.help/ssl-installation

 |Organizational Unit (branch of the organization)||Optional|

 Please email us the required information.
 We will then generate a CSR for you that can be used to purchase an SSL certificate.
-The certificate can be purchased through the OpenSRS control panel or from other providers.
+The certificate can be purchased from OpenSRS or from other providers.
 When ordering the certificate, please choose Apache or Apache+modSSL as the server type.
 We support 2048 bit encryption only, so please do not obtain a certificate with a higher or lower level of encryption.

 CSR generated by the reseller